 While I still use Hybrid Connect as my primary list building plugin Optimize Press 2.0 just makes it super easy to make great landing pages that incorporate awesome opt-in forms.

 This took around 15-20 minutes to put together using a pre-existing template and that was the 1st time that I’d tried using the new Optimize Press live editor (which is incredibly easy to use by the way).

-You get access to a load of features, short codes and other elements that you can use on regular pages or a content template that you’ve setup using Optimize Press’s own live editor.
+You get access to a load of powerful features, short codes and other elements that you can use on regular pages or a content template that you’ve setup using Optimize Press’s own live editor.